 Lecturer in International Relations

-Martin has recently submitted a PhD at Swansea University, holds an MA with Distinction from the University of Hull, and a BScEcon from Aberystwyth.
+Martin has recently completed a PhD at Swansea University, holds an MA with Distinction from the University of Hull, and a BScEcon from Aberystwyth.
 Prior to joining Cardiff, he taught at Swansea’s department of Political and Cultural Studies.

 Alongside teaching at Cardiff, Martin is also Crypto-Drug Market research lead at the Global Drug Policy Observatory.
 In this capacity, he engages with civil society groups, and has presented research to the UK Home Office, and to the Commission on Narcotic Drugs at the United Nations Office on Drugs and Crime.

 Alongside lecturing at Cardiff, Martin is also Research Associate at the Global Drug Policy Observatory, leading on the observatory’s Crypto-Drug Market research project.
 Prior to appointment at Cardiff, he worked for Swansea University teaching on a number of International Relations and History modules.
 Martin successfully defended his PhD thesis in January 2020.

 2015 – Master of Arts in International Relations (Distinction), University of Hull.